 Some small nails where the head has snapped off, meaning your hammer won't grip can be removed by tightening the chuck of a drill around them and whilst spinning, slowly pull the nail out like a drill bit or screw.

-Estwing are hugely popular and well balanced options.
+Estwing are hugely popular and well balanced options when it comes to choosing a hammer for carpentry work.
 The first one I bought during my Carpentry apprenticeship was a one piece 16oz curved claw Estwing (I went for a nylon handle, btw!)
 It was perfect for me when I started out but after a couple of years my arms had gotten a little bigger and I felt I could do with something more substantial.
 I bought a 21oz Estwing Weight Forward design next.
 This did take some getting used to!
 Its a completely different feel to a 'normal' claw because of the way the weight is focused at the front.
 However, once comfortable with it hitting home six inch nails became much easier, and loads quicker!
 I used it for a while but later swapped it with someone who really wanted it!

 I've now got an 'Estwing E3/22S Long Handle with Straight Nylon Grip'.
 The longer handle means you're able to get a much more powerful swing and so this is my preferred choice for the large nails and leverage work involved with framing and roofing.